Name: Carved Wood Dolls by Floyd Bell – 1978 to the present

 “The Best of Floyd Bell photos will go into the NIADA archives.
 They are all OOAK hand-carved originals.
 My Tony fashion dolls and all of my composition and original small edition resin creations will go into the archives.
 This is a tremendous body of work.”

-This installation showcases a few of Floyd Bell’s magnificent works of doll art with additional intimate details about his art in his own written and spoken words.
-See the video at the end.
+This installation showcases a few of Floyd Bell’s magnificent works of doll art with additional intimate details about his art in his own words and in a video at the conclusion.

 The photograph above illustrates two of Floyd’s first dolls, a peg-jointed Victorian doll and an antique reproduction of a French Thuillier A14 T.